Important Safety Information for OSPHENA®

-Osphena® is an estrogen agonist/antagonist with tissue selective effects.
-In the endometrium Osphena® has estrogen agonistic effects.
-There is an increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogen therapy.
-Adding a progestin to estrogen therapy has been shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer.
-Adequate diagnostic measures, including directed or random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding.
+OSPHENA is an estrogen agonist/antagonist with tissue selective effects.
+In the endometrium, OSPHENA has estrogen agonistic effects.
+There is a potential increased risk of endometrial cancer in a woman with a uterus who uses unopposed estrogens.
+Adequate diagnostic measures, including directed and random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding

 - Undiagnosed abnormal genital bleeding

 - Known or suspected estrogen-dependent neoplasia

 - Active deep vein thrombosis (DVT), pulmonary embolism (PE), or a history of these conditions

 - Active arterial thromboembolic disease (e.g., stroke and myocardial infarction) or a history of these conditions

 - Hypersensitivity (for example, angioedema, urticaria, rash, pruritus) to OSPHENA or any of its ingredients